Trauma Therapy

 I work with clients that have experienced trauma in their lives.
 Trauma Therapy is not always quick or easy, but if done safely, can help a client to feel safer and more stable, help in processing and resolving trauma memories and feel more integrated in daily life.

 Trauma is deeply disturbing event(s) that infringes upon an individual’s sense of control and may reduce their capacity to integrate the situation or circumstances into their current reality.
 When most people think about trauma, they tend to think about what we refer to as big "T" traumas which could be exposure to war, combat, natural disasters, physical or sexual abuse, terrorism, and catastrophic accidents.
-However, a person does not have to undergo an overtly distressing event for it to affect them.
-An accumulation of smaller “everyday” or less pronounced events, referred to as small "t" traumas, can still be traumatic.
-This can make day-to-day functioning difficult and interfere with the ability to feel safe and content.

 Trauma can develop into Post Traumatic Stress Disorder (PTSD) which results (according to Babette Rothchild - a trauma specialist, trainer and author), "in large part, from loss of the ability to recognise the present as different from the past.
-It is primarily charactherised by intrusive memories in the form of images (visual, auditory) and distressing body sensations that are reminders of overwhelming, life-and-limb threatening events.
+It is primarily characterised by intrusive memories in the form of images (visual, auditory) and distressing body sensations that are reminders of overwhelming, life-and-limb threatening events.
 These unbidden memories can be so intense (flashbacks) that they can fool the mind and nervous system into believing that the past event is essentially happening again in the present".

 Symptoms of trauma